 The BBFC has been nominated by Government as the new notification regulator for online porn.
 Their job will be to find sites that don't have age verification in place, and notify them that they need to become compliant.
 If the site doesn't

-comply, the BBFC can then notify any ancillary service providers - i.e. billing processors, advertisers, sources of funding, internet hosts and others that facilitate the site serving pornographic content - and ask them to withdraw services from
+comply, the BBFC can then notify any ancillary service providers - i.e. billing processors, advertisers, sources of funding, internet hosts and others that facilitate the site serving pornographic content - and ask them to withdraw services

-(unless they're using Tor or another proxy/VPN).
+view it (unless they're using Tor or another proxy/VPN).

 It has been said that another regulator will also be chosen, separate from the BBFC, with power to impose financial penalties to non-compliant websites in the UK.
 Fines are supposed to be the next step up from notifying ancillary service